mesosphere/dcos-docs-site/pages/1.13/deploying-jobs/job-groups/index.md

 navigationTitle:  Granting Access to Jobs
 title: Granting Access to Jobs
 menuWeight: 200
-excerpt: Granting access to jobs using the CLI or the web interface
+excerpt: Granting access to jobs using the CLI or the UI
 enterprise: true
 ---

-You can implement fine-grained user access to jobs by using either the DC/OS web interface, the CLI or [the API](/1.13/security/ent/iam-api/).
+You can implement fine-grained user access to jobs by using either the DC/OS UI, the CLI or [the API](/1.13/security/ent/iam-api/).
 The [Metronome permissions](/1.13/security/ent/perms-reference/#marathon-metronome) allow you to restrict a user's access to jobs on either a per job or a per job group basis.
 This section walks you through the steps to accomplish this.

 **Prerequisites:**

 - You must have the [DC/OS CLI installed](/1.13/cli/install/) and be logged in as a superuser.
 - A [user account](/1.13/security/ent/users-groups/) to assign permissions to.

+<a name="job-group-access-via-ui"></a>

-# <a name="job-group-access-via-ui"></a>Via the DC/OS web interface
+# Via the DC/OS UI

-1. Log into the DC/OS web interface as a user with the `superuser` permission.
+1. Log into the DC/OS UI as a user with the `superuser` permission.

    ![Login](/1.13/img/LOGIN-EE-Modal_View-1_12.png)

    Figure 1.
-DC/OS web interface login
+DC/OS UI login

 1. Select **Organization** and choose **Users** or **Groups**.